pyca/cryptography/docs/hazmat/primitives/asymmetric/padding.rst

     PKCS1 v1.5 (also known as simply PKCS1) is a simple padding scheme developed for use with RSA keys.
 It is defined in :rfc:`3447`.

+.. class:: PSS(mgf)

+    .. versionadded:: 0.3

+    PSS (Probabilistic Signature Scheme) is a signature scheme defined in :rfc:`3447`.
+It is more complex than PKCS1 but possesses a `security proof`_.
+    This is the recommended padding algorithm for RSA.

+    :param mgf: A mask generation function object.
+At this time the only supported MGF is :class:`MGF1`.

 Mask Generation Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~